dyhes/zulip/docs/subsystems/caching.md

 ## In-process caching in Django

-We generally try to avoid in-process backend caching in Zulip's Django codebase, because every Zulip production installation involves multiple servers.
+We generally try to avoid in-process backend caching in Aloha's Django codebase, because every Aloha production installation involves multiple servers.
 We do have a few, however:

 - `per_request_display_recipient_cache`: A cache flushed at the start